VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

   :ref:`RabbitMq installation instructions <RabbitMQ-Install>`.

-Using "vcfg" command, install Volttron Central Platform agent, a master driver agent with fake driver.
+Using "vcfg" command, install Volttron Central Platform agent, a platform driver agent with fake driver.
 The instance name is set to "collector2".

 .. code-block:: console